 24. Is there Internet available?

-Sometimes.
-We have invested in in-campus internet, but it has not functioned as well as we would like.
+Yes.
+We have invested in in-campus internet, but sometimes does not work as well as we would like.
 Please prepared to go without at times, and when it is available you will be able to use it for contacting family and other needs.